 MP for Putney

-Declares two financial interests: donations and other support for activities as an MP (one entry) and visits outside the UK (one entry).
+Declares two financial interests: donations or other support for activities as an MP (including loans) and visits outside the UK.

 Generated 21 February 2026